jasenmichael/pvpgn-docker/README.md

 ```

 ```
-  PvPGN Server Docker Installation Script
 To install the first time run:
     ./install-pvpgn.sh

 USAGE: ./install-pvpgn.sh [OPTIONS]
   --help, -h     Show this help message

 After first install, re-run this script with the following options:
   --fresh, -f    Remove the container and image, then rebuild
                  *makes a backup ./etc and ./var dirs --build, -b    Remove the container and image, then rebuild *retains ./etc and ./var dirs
 NOTE: -f anf -b make it easy to customize the image (Dockerfile) and the container (entrypoint.sh)

 To stop the container, run:
     docker stop pvpgn-server
 To start the container, run:
     docker start pvpgn-server
 To remove the container, run:
     docker rm pvpgn-server

 --fresh and --build flags will:
      - remove the container and image,
      - then rebuild using the current Dockerfile and entrypoint.sh this makes it easy to customize the image (Dockerfile) and the container (entrypoint.sh)

 EXAMPLES:
 To do a fresh install (backup ./etc and ./var dirs), run:
     ./install-pvpgn.sh --fresh
 To re-build (retains ./etc and ./var dirs), run:
     ./install-pvpgn.sh --build
 ```